-Rigosertib, our most advanced product candidate, is being tested as a single agent and in combination, in clinical studies for myelodysplastic syndromes, or MDS, and other cancers.
+Rigosertib, our most advanced product candidate, is being tested as a single agent and in combination with azacitidine and with chemoradiation therapy, in clinical trials of patients with myelodysplastic syndromes, or MDS, and other cancers.
 To date, we have enrolled more than 1,000 patients in rigosertib clinical trials.
-We have collaboration agreements with Baxter Healthcare SA ("Baxter") and SymBio Pharmaceuticals Limited ("SymBio"), which grant Baxter certain rights to commercialize rigosertib in Europe and SymBio in Japan and Korea.
+We have collaboration agreements with Baxter Healthcare SA, or Baxter, and SymBio Pharmaceuticals Limited, or SymBio, which grant Baxter certain rights to commercialize rigosertib in Europe and grant SymBio certain rights to commercialize rigosertib in Japan and Korea.
 We have retained development and commercialization rights to rigosertib in the rest of the world, including in the United States.
+Rigosertib is believed to act in cancer cells as an inhibitor of two important cellular signaling pathways, PI3K and PLK, both of which are frequently over-active in cancer cells.
+By inhibiting the PI3K pathway, rigosertib promotes tumor cell apoptosis.
+By modulating PLK pathway activity in cancer cells, rigosertib inhibits cellular division, leading to chromosome disorganization and death in these cells.